 Over the time period during which a master sample frame is in use, changes will occur that affect both the number and the definition of the frame units.
 A master sampling frame is basically a list of area units that cover the whole country.
 For each unit there may be information on urban/rural classification, identification of higher-level units (administrative subdivisions - i.e., district and province to which the unit belongs), population counts and other characteristics.
 For each area unit, there must also be information on the boundaries of the unit.
 The amount of work required to maintain a master sampling frame depends primarily on the stability of these frame units.
 There are two kinds of changes that may occur in the frame units: changes in frame unit boundaries and changes in frame unit characteristics.
-Changes affecting the boundaries of frame units must be recorded in the master sample frame, and a system for collecting information about administrative changes needs to be established to keep track of these changes.
-Changes in frame unit characteristics include simple changes such as name changes and more substantial changes like changes in the measure of size (population or number of households/dwelling units) or changes in urban/rural classification.
+Changes affecting the boundaries of frame units must be recorded in the master sample frame, and a system for collecting information about administrative changes such as name changes and more substantial changes like changes in the measure of size (population or number of households/dwelling units) or changes in urban/rural classification.
 These changes do not necessarily have to be reflected in the master sample frame.
-However, as has been said above, outdated information on measures of size results in a loss of efficiency in the samples selected from the frame.
-Updating measures of size for the whole frame would be very costly and generally not cost-efficient; but for especially fastgrowing peri-urban areas, it is a good idea to update the measures of size regularly.
+Updating measures of size for the whole frame would be very costly and generally not cost-efficient; but for especially fast-growing peri-urban areas, it is a good idea to update the measures of size regularly.